Search, crop and share the key phrases mentioned by Obama and Romney in the first US presidential debate.

 “The fellow on stage last night – he loves teachers, can’t get enough of them.”

-Romney has enjoyed the praise for his performance as he addressed a fund-raising event, saying Americans had seen two contrasting visions for the future on stage in Denver.
+Romney, meanwhile, basked in the plaudits for his performance as he addressed a fund-raising event, saying Americans had seen two contrasting visions for the future on stage in Denver.

 He made a surprise appearance on Thursday at the Conservative Political Action Conference in Colorado, thrilling hundreds of attendees as he stepped on stage to join his sons who were scheduled guests.